4b11b4/jinja-journal/readme.md

 The application:
 1. Scans all files in the `entries/` directory
 2. Generates a title from each filename (converting hyphenated names to title case)
-3. Uses the file's last modified date as the entry date
+3. Uses the `git` history to get the creation and last modification date
 4. Generates an index page listing all entries
 5. Generates individual HTML pages for each entry
 6. Outputs all files to the `output/` directory